How a renovation loan can solve your home headaches

 - Underwriting—reviewing your appraisal and final renovation budget with your Renovation Specialist to prepare for closing

 - Renovating!
-You can pull out/draw money from your renovation loan up to five times to pay contractors or for supplies, etc.
+You can pull out/draw money from your renovation loan up to five times to pay your contractors

 - Walking through your final inspection to ensure all repairs have been completed and the building is up to code